Psychology MA

 The application starts in the online application system.
 Students need to register in the system, fill in the online application form, upload the required documents and follow the instructions during the application process.

-The application and the entrance exam fee should be transferred to the following account:
+The application and the entrance exam fee should be paid using the new Epay system.
+More details soon.

 The deadline for application means the deadline of submission of the full and complete application package in the online system.

-The application procedure includes 5 periods in order to give the applicants the freedom to submit their application when it’s most suitable for them.
-The applicants of each period have the same chance to get admittance for the programme.
-However, please note, that the Faculty of Education and Psychology ELTE reserves the right to cancel the entrance periods in case the number of the admitted applicants reaches the limit during the previous entrance periods.
+The Faculty of Education and Psychology ELTE reserves the right to cancel the entrance periods in case the number of the admitted applicants reaches the limit during the previous entrance periods.

 When the university receives the full application package and it is checked by the Student Affairs and Registrar’s Office an entrance exam date option will be sent in the online application system after the application deadline for the relevant period.
 Please, check your messages in the online application system, and the e-mail address that is linked to the account regularly.